 The bill’s titles are written by its sponsor.

 Length: 2 pages

-This bill was introduced on August 1, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 2, 2019, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.